miamichellee/TakeIt/README.md

 * User can search by category
 *	User can send an offer using a messaging system
+*	User can visit another person's profile to view all their items for sale
+*	User can view own profile

 ### 2. Screen Archetypes